OliverEvans96/instant-docs/src/pages/docs/backend.md

 const { books, users } = data
 ```

-In react we export `useQuery` to enable `live queries`, queries that will
+In react we export `useQuery` to enable "live queries", queries that will
 automatically update when data changes.

 In the admin SDK we instead export an async `query` function that simply fires a